 Why does the currency matter so much?

 "If you're using a bank-issued currency, then it has to be loaned into existence and requires payback.
-Also, if you're using a centrally-issued currency, than Walmart will have an advantage over local business.
+Also, if you're using a centrally-issued currency, then Walmart will have an advantage over local business.
 The only advantage local business is going to have over big global business - because money is more expensive for local businesses - is if the local business starts with local re-investments in itself [...]

 "In all of these things, we're looking at a new balance between your hard drive and RAM.
 We've been in a hard drive society for a long, long time and it's all about storage.
 We're moving into RAM, as individuals too: much more present-based access to memory as opposed to just hoarding stuff [...]
 We can balance some of the ills of long distance economic activity with a few mechanisms to help local economic activity compete effectively.
 If we are in a free market economy, we should have free market currencies."